A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: Asymptotic Performance Analysis

 \end{proposition} \begin{proof} Using \cite[Eq.
 (22)]{J:Matthaiou}, $\dot{R}(0)$ and $\ddot{R}(0)$ can be respectively expressed as

 The expectations in \eqref{Eq:dots3} and \eqref{Eq:dots4} can be readily expressed in terms of $\mathcal{M}_{\vec{{\mathbf{R}}}^p}(u)$ as \cite[Eq.
 (5.67)]{B:Papoulis_02}

-yielding \eqref{Eq:dots} and \eqref{Eq:dots2}, thus completing the proof. \end{proof} As it was pointed out in \cite{J:Matthaiou}, $\dot{R}(0)$ and $\ddot{R}(0)$ are related to two metrics, namely to the minimum normalized energy per information bit required to reliably convey any positive rate and to the wide-band slope \cite{J:Verdu}.
+yielding \eqref{Eq:dots} and \eqref{Eq:dots2}, thus completing the proof. \end{proof} As was pointed out in \cite{J:Matthaiou}, $\dot{R}(0)$ and $\ddot{R}(0)$ are related two metrics, namely to the minimum normalized energy per information bit to reliably convey any positive rate and the wide-band slope, respectively \cite{J:Verdu}.
 When QoS constraints are considered, these metrics can be defined respectively as \cite[Eq.
 (19)]{J:Matthaiou}

-Finally, it is underlined that the above asymptotic performance analysis for both high- and low-SNR regimes is valid for all well-known fading distributions under the condition that the MGF of $\vec{{\mathbf{R}}}^p$, $\mathcal{M}_{\vec{{\mathbf{R}}}^p}(u)$, exists.
+Finally, it is underlined that the above asymptotic performance analysis in both the high- and low-SNR regimes is valid for all well-known fading distributions as long as MGF of $\vec{{\mathbf{R}}}^p$, $\mathcal{M}_{\vec{{\mathbf{R}}}^p}(u)$, exists.